writer/writer-framework/docs/docs/quickstart-tutorial.md

     fig = go.Figure(data=data, layout=layout)
     state['figure'] = fig
 ```
 After saving and running the code, we should get something like this:

 But as you could notice, when we change our slider values, nothing happens.
-It's because our function is currently called only once on app initialization and not after input changes.
-To change this behavior, let's set Event handler `ss-number-change` in all slider inputs to "update", which is the name of our function in the Python code.
+It's because our function is currently called only once on app initialisation and not after input changes.
+To change this behaviour, let's set the event handler for `ss-number-change` in all slider inputs to `update`, which is the name of our function in the Python code.
 Notice that `_line` is not visible there because it's private to the backend.
 If we would change its name to `line`, then it would be visible on this list.

 Set also event handler for dropdown input `ss-option-change` and `ss-click` in the button, also to `update`.